mich-pest/ros2_navigation_stvl/README.md

 The Local Costmap uses all information from the robot before the voxel decay time for the local cost map.
 It is based on the user configuration of the layer to have a short decay time of the voxels (5-15 seconds) in order to plan only in relative space.
 It is the user's responsibility to choose a decay time that makes sense to the robot's local planner.

 #### Global Costmap
-With this package it is certainly possible not to decay voxels in the global map.
+With this package, it is certainly possible not to decay voxels in the global map.
 In the practical application a time of 15-45 seconds is a good balance due to the things moving in the scene (e.g. shop, warehouse, building area, office, etc.) and also permanent voxels set decay to -1, not recommended to use for planar lidars.

 #### Mapping
-The Mapping package can be used to map an environment in 3D in real time by enabling the mapping mode, keeping the entire voxel grid and saving the map using the services provided.
+The Mapping package can be used to map an environment in 3D in real-time by enabling the mapping mode, keeping the entire voxel grid and saving the map using the services provided.
-You can run multiple instances, one for mapping and one for navigation, if you want to navigate while mapping your environment.
+You can run multiple instances - one for mapping and one for navigation - if you want to navigate while mapping your environment.
 The mapping will also save incremental maps in the startup directory, displayed using `vdb_viewer`.
 The cost map and occupation point clouds will not be generated in this mode.

-More information can be found in [Spatio-Temporal Voxel Layer (STVL)](https://github.com/SteveMacenski/spatio_temporal_voxel_layer) github repository.
+More information can be found in [Spatio-Temporal Voxel Layer (STVL)](https://github.com/SteveMacenski/spatio_temporal_voxel_layer) GitHub repository.